The #MeToo movement is coming to the ballot box this month

 On the House side, Melissa Wagner, a Democratic social worker, is an underdog in the race to replace former Republican state Rep. Tony Cornish, who announced his resignation the same day as Schoen after the Minneapolis Star Tribune reported he had repeatedly propositioned a lobbyist and harassed a female colleague, among other transgressions during his eight terms in office.
 (Cornish apologized but denied any wrongdoing.)

-On Tuesday, voters in the Oklahoma Panhandle will pick a replacement for for former Republican state Sen. Bryce Marlatt, who resigned after being charged with sexual battery for allegedly groping an Uber driver.
+On Tuesday, voters in the Oklahoma Panhandle will pick a replacement for former Republican state Sen. Bryce Marlatt, who resigned after being charged with sexual battery for allegedly groping an Uber driver.
 The Democratic nominee is Amber Jensen, an Army veteran who works with disabled kids.
 She faces GOP state Rep. Casey Murdock in one of the reddest parts of the country.

 One week after that, Kentucky voters will fill the seat vacated by former Republican state Rep. Dan Johnson, who committed suicide in December after being accused of molesting a 17-year-old girl (an allegation he denied).
 The Democratic nominee, Linda Belcher, formerly represented the district.
 The Republican is Johnson’s widow, Rebecca Johnson.